HeapSpace/vdb2016/content/index.md

       - "In this session I will explain how we used Angluar, TypeScript and RequireJs to create interactive web applications.
 You will learn how these three technologies work together and I will explain our best practices when building these front-ends.
 Iwill be showing some of our real life applications to explain the different concepts."

   -
-    tid: 205
-    sid: 16
-    title: 'Your Favourite New Language - The Future of Swift'
-    type: 'talk'
-    day: 2
-    track: 1
-    slot: 5
-    short:
-      - "Whilst open sourcing a language is nothing new, Apple's unprecedented step has caused massive excitement and activity for this new language, with a flurry of development and contributions."
-      - "In this presentation I would like to explore the current potential of Swift and what's going to be possible in the future."
-    long:
-      - "I will cover:"
-      - "• What can be accomplished with 'open' Swift"
-      - "• What's missing from 'open' Swift"
-      - "• Back end Swift and MVC"
-      - "• Swift on non-Mac desktops"
-      - "• Swift on non-iOS mobile devices"
-      - "• Extending Swift"
-      - "• What's next?"

-  -
     tid: 145
     sid: 41
     title: 'Microservices Without Servers'